Other name: Epanutin

 Side effects and contraindications

-Constipation, mild dizziness, mild drowsiness.
-These are normally transitory and will pass as an individual adjusts to the medication.
+If you take phenytoin, you may experience constipation, mild dizziness or mild drowsiness.
+These are normally transitory and will pass as you adjust to the medication.

-Phenytoin may affect an individual's ability to metabolise Vitamin D - a GP may advise supplements.
+Phenytoin may affect your body's ability to digest and use Vitamin D - a GP may advise you to take supplements.
 Phenytoin may reduce the effectiveness of some oral contraceptives and can interact with fluoxetine (Prozac), paroxetine (Seroxat) and St John's wort.

 People should not take phenytoin if they have liver dysfunction.
 It should also be avoided during pregnancy or whilst still breastfeeding.